mongodb/specifications/source/crud/bulk-write.md

 #### Unencrypted bulk writes with document sequences

-When `ops` and `nsInfo` are provided as document sequences, drivers MUST ensure that the combined size of these sequences does not exceed `maxMessageSizeBytes - 16,000`. `maxMessageSizeBytes` defines the maximum size for an entire `OP_MSG`, so 16KB is subtracted from `maxMessageSizeBytes` in this size limit to account for the bytes in the rest of the message.
+When `ops` and `nsInfo` are provided as document sequences, drivers MUST ensure that the total size of the `OP_MSG` built for the `bulkWrite` command does not exceed `maxMessageSizeBytes`.
+Some drivers may perform batch-splitting prior to constructing the full `OP_MSG` to be sent to the server.
+In this case, drivers MAY use `maxMessageSizeBytes - 16,000` as the upper bound for the combined number of bytes in `ops` and `nsInfo`.
+16KB is subtracted to accommodate for the bytes in the rest of the message.

 #### Unencrypted bulk writes without document sequences